 - Don’t overprovision your expeditions (other than boss fights) as this can quickly lead to gold leakage as you overinvest resources that are likely wasted.
 Learning the curios in each game area in particular can help you save gold and acquire additional gold.

 - Stress management is vital to limiting the gold you need to spend on your core hero parties.
 There are many aspects to this and include having reliable ways to attack the enemy backline where the stress damage dealers primarily are, having abilities that remove stress in your party and regularly using your camp skills for stress management even if you don’t need to camp.
 Players can also rely on the small passive stress healing provided by heroes that rest in the Hamlet although it is often better to avoid leaving an expedition with significant stress in the first place.

 - Placing any trinkets you find during an expedition on empty trinket slots on your character can allow you to leave the expedition with more total gold.
 These can then be unequipped when you return to the Hamlet to be sold for gold.

 - Pay attention to town events as these provide a number of opportunities to spend less gold on activities.
 These include reducing provision costs, free equipment upgrades and reduced costs for stress healing, quirks and disease activities.

 - Districts that are enabled through the Darkest Dungeon DLC content have a range of gold saving mechanics for players to utilise.
-This includes the Granary which provides a regular source of food, and the Puppet Theatre to improve idle stress relief with a number of other districts boosting specific heroes with power as well that likely means less stress damage during an expedition.
+This includes the Granary which provides a regular source of food, and the Puppet Theatre to improve idle stress relief with a number of other districts boosting specific heroes with power as well that likely means less stress damage taken during an expedition.

 - Focus your Hamlet upgrade investments on the Blacksmith, Stagecoach and Guild as these are highly effective buildings to progress your heroes.
-Within these buildings and other buildings focusing on the cost reduction upgrades can also help you save gold across a playthrough.
+Within these buildings and other buildings focusing on the cost reduction upgrades first can also help you save gold across a playthrough.